ryan-roemer/node-sunny/docs/development.md

 to execute all tests.

-### JsLint
+### Style
-We have a simple Jake target for JsLint checks:
+We have a simple Jake target for JsHint style checks:

-    $ ./jake.sh dev:jslint
+    $ ./jake.sh dev:style

 The whole library and tests should pass.